OpenDSA/OpenDSA/Doc/source/Configuration.rst

         C++ as the language for the codeinclude "Sorting/Mergesort" within the current module.

+    * **sections and exercises** (optional) - A collection of ``section`` and ``exercise`` objects that define the sections and exercises whose settings should be different from the default or global settings may be included as direct children of the module object of the module that the section or exercise is contained in.
+      If you do not wish to override the default/global settings for a section or exercise, you do not need to list it.
+      The ``section`` objects should have keys that match the titles of the corresponding sections in the RST file.
+      The ``exercise`` objects should have keys that match the short names of the corresponding exercises in the RST file.

+      * To remove the section completely, provide the field ``showsection`` and set it to ``false``.
+      * All options provided within a section object are appended to the directive, please see the :ref:`Extensions <ODSAExtensions>` section for a list of supported arguments.
-      * A section may contain multiple exercises objects only one of which is gradable (has points greater then 0).
-Each exercise object contains the following attributes:
+      * A section in an RST file may contain multiple exercises objects only one of which is gradable (has points greater then 0).

-        * **long_name** - (optional) A long form, human-readable name
-          used to identify the exercise.
-Defaults to short exercise name if omitted.
+        Each exercise object may contain the following attributes:

         * **points** - (optional) The number of points the exercise is worth.
-          Defaults to ``0`` if omitted.
+          Uses global defaults if omitted.
         * **required** - (optional) Whether the exercise is required for module proficiency.
-          Defaults to ``false`` if omitted.
+          Uses global defaults if omitted.
         * **threshold** - (optional) The percentage that a user needs to score on the exercise to obtain proficiency.
-          Defaults to 100% (1 on a 0-1 scale) if omitted.
+          For khan-academy style exercises, this is the number of questions the user must get correct to obtain proficiency.
+          Uses global defaults if omitted.

         * **exer_options** - (optional) An object containing
           exercise-specific configuration options for JSAV.